vitalii312/Squadded/docs/pages.md

 Showing some posts from all users in the application based on activity.
 Using [Feed](./components.md#Feed) component for displaying posts.

-If you visit this page for the first time, it will redirect you to [walkthrough](#walkthrough.vue) page.
+If you visit this page for the first time, it will redirect you to [walkthrough](#walkthrough) page.

 ---

-## profile-settings.vue
+## profile-settings

 `Profile Settings` Page